jprandazzo/EventBite/README.md

 ![eventbite logo 75p](https://github.com/jprandazzo/EventBite/assets/131551196/c9d57654-f288-4b69-8419-b1e26e55bc82)

 ***
 Welcome to Eventbite.
 This is a site by vampires, for vampires.
-I know how hungry you are, because I am too.
+I know how hungry you are - we live for the feed.
 And what better way to find your next meal by getting the humans to come to you?
+<br><br>
 Thankfully, we have the power of the internet at our fingertips (things sure have changed since I was young back in the 1670s).
 Eventbite will allow you to create events AND buy tickets to others' events - you can really double dip with this one (pun intended) and have some fun while you imbibe your sweet, sweet elixirs.
 And don't worry, humans see this site as a normal Eventbrite; only our dark magic allows us to see the truth.

 In order to build Eventbite, I used the following technologies: